Patrick - the person behind Forest 2 Furniture

 Established as a cabinet maker and furniture restorer for over 35 years following a 4 year apprenticeship in furniture

-Although the company he served his apprenticeship with were not cabinet makers this was not a problem for him, as
+Although the company I served my apprenticeship with were not cabinet makers this was not a problem, as I have

-Patrick has always had a natural ability to look at a piece of furniture and know how to make it.
-He says "I can't explain how or why but I just know how to make it.
-It must be something in my genes passed down through the
+always had a natural ability to look at a piece of furniture and know how to make it.

+I can't explain how or why but I just know how to make it.
+It must be something in my genes passed down through

 However, sometimes there are no sketches or drawings; sometimes I just have a picture in my head of the piece I

 want to make and need to go with the flow allowing my hands and mind to work in unison.

 As with all artisans and their art, it is the medium in which they work that dictates how the final piece will turn out.

 In my case it is the characteristics of the timber - the grain pattern, the colours, the knots, etc -

 Being able to see the tree in its natural environment in the forest, controlling the cutting, milling and drying phases